-Any discussion of the BC Wills Variation Act requires an understanding of the English common law which provides the background for this Act.
+Any discussion of the BC Wills Variation Act ( now S.60 WESA) requires an understanding of the English common law which provides the background for this Act.

 English common law, developed by the English judges over the centuries, provided that when a person died, that person could leave his or her property to whomsoever he or she wished.

 This complete freedom to dispose of one’s estate is known as “testamentary autonomy ” or “testamentary freedom”.
 This legal doctrine was developed by the English courts during a time (1700-1900) when little property was actually disposed of by will.

 During that time, few people actually had any property and most wealth was made up of real property which was usually considered to be family property.
 Because it did not belong to the individual, it was not part of the individual’s estate to be disposed of by will.

 When the children of wealthy families married, their families often made marriage settlements which included conditions about the ownership of the property and how it would pass upon the death of various family members.
 Thus, property governed by a marriage settlement was not part of an individual’s estate.

 It was in this context that the English courts decided that a testator (person making a will) was free to decide who should inherit under his or her will.

 Thus, the English common law allowed testators to dispose of their estates as they saw fit.
 Even today at common law testators have no legal duty to leave anything to their spouse or their children.
 This common law approach, which was inherited by the former British Colonies including Canada, is in stark contrast to most of the non-English speaking world.